Grand Orient of Portugal: Grémio Lusitano

 The three potencies are represented in civil society through the Grémio Lusitano, a cultural, recreational and philanthropic society whose headquarters are situated at the Rua do Grémio Lusitano, number 25, in Lisbon.
 This building, the Masonic Palace, also hosts the Portuguese Masonic Museum, considered by many as one of the best of its kind in Europe.
-The Museum is open to the general public.
+The Museum is open to the public.